 5. Eliciting change talk: Change talk refers to your statements that indicate a willingness, ability, reasons, and need for change.

-These techniques are used flexibly and in combination, tailored to your unique needs and circumstances.
-The overarching goal is to facilitate collaborative and non-confrontational conversations so you can explore your motivations for change and develop your own solutions.
+These motivational interviewing techniques are used flexibly and, in combination, tailored to your unique needs and circumstances.
+The overarching goal is to facilitate collaborative and non-confrontational conversations so you can explore your motivations for change and develop your solutions.
 These techniques are designed to elicit your reasons for change rather than imposing anyone else’s agenda.

 Summary and My Work